EVALUATION PROCESS

 What are the benefits of an evaluation?

 Children are referred for an evaluation for a variety of reasons.
-They may be depressed or anxious, have attention problems, struggle academically, or seem behind their peers developmentally.
+They may have attention problems, struggle academically, or seem behind their peers developmentally.
 Your child's strengths and areas of need will specifically be addressed and recommendations will be made to help your child achieve their highest potential.
 You will be provided with a written report that includes testing results, diagnosis, recommendations for school services, recommendations for parents, and recommendations for services in the community.

 How much does an evaluation cost?